 Thank you to everyone that supported this project and made it possible to bring Tia to the UK.
-She is very happy in her new home.Due to your generosity we have brought two more dogs from Romania Toto and Rocky so please continue to support this vital work by donations.
-Rocky has a forever home.
-More info. click here For more info on Toto click here.
+She is very happy in her new home.Due to your generosity we have been able to continue rescuing dogs from Romania.One recent rescue is Indra Click here

 Tia in her boarding kennel in the uk

 At last Tia has arrived safely in England from Romania.
 Poor girl had a gruelling journey lasting over twenty four hours and was understandably really traumatised and none too happy.
 Amazingly she is adjusting quickly and showing her cheeky personality.

 She is friendly, loving, and well behaved, if a tad noisy, and will do anything for a sweet.
 Our fund raising for her rescue went reasonably well so we couldn’t resist also bringing along young Casper, a poor little puppy who had been dumped by the side of a road tied up in a bag.

 More info on Casper click here

 PLEASE CAN YOU HELP US TO HELP TIA

 Tia is a little dog, only about one year old, who has been to hell and back.
 Living as a street dog in Romania, Tia was caught in a wire snare which caused horrific wounds around her stomach area.
 Two wires had been embedded tightly in her body for at least three to four days and the wound was severely infected.